YoniA/terminal-quiz/README.md

 * `./quiz_runner.sh` - show random questions from the default database.
 * `./quiz_runner.sh -t Ruby` - show random qustions about Ruby from the default database.
+* `./quiz_runner.sh -d music.db` - show random questions from `music.db`
+* `./quiz_runner.sh -d music.db -t Chords` - show random questions about Chords from the `music.db`.

 Note: You should know the topic name in advance.
 This can be done by running first `utils/db_overview.sh`.
 This will give you an overview of the content in the database.

-* `./quiz_runner.sh -d music.db` - show random questions from `music.db`
-* `./quiz_runner.sh -d music.db -t Chords` - show random questions about Chords from the `music.db`.
+Note: if topic name is having several words, enclose it by double quoutes: `./quiz_runner.sh -t "Design Patterns"`.

 # DB table description